 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-Lisa Steinkamp has a simple message for people – especially active people like herself – about getting a knee replacement.
+Lisa Steinkamp has a simple message for people about getting a knee replacement — especially active people like herself.

-Until about 20 years ago, the “conventional wisdom” regarding knee replacements was to live with discomfort as long as possible because an artificial knee would only last 10 to 15 years.
-Then it will be time for another replacement.
+Until about 20 years ago, the conventional wisdom regarding knee replacements was to live with discomfort as long as possible because an artificial knee would only last 10 to 15 years.
+Then it would be time for another replacement.

 While this line of thinking may have been sound years ago, there is much better news for today’s patients.

-“Contemporary artificial knees are significantly more durable,” says Dr. Brian Nickel, a UW Health orthopedic knee-and-hip surgeon who performed Lisa’s knee replacement in late 2020.
+“Contemporary artificial knees are significantly more durable,” said Dr. Brian Nickel, a UW Health orthopedic knee and hip surgeon who performed Lisa’s knee replacement in late 2020.
 “The plastic and biomaterials are significantly better than they were 20 years ago, which means the artificial joint lasts much longer and the incidence of failure today is a fraction of what it has been historically.”